🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🌟 Digital Nomad Popularity + 2.9 -- 100 Ha Giang is a major destination for motorbike loop tourists rather than a base for long-term remote work, though the nomadic presence is slowly rising.
+🌟 Digital Nomad Popularity + 2.9 -- 100 Ha Giang is a popular motorbike tourism destination but not a digital nomad hub; very few long-term remote workers.

 🌟 QUALITY OF LIFE